Nipple Pain Remedies

 - Cradle: (chair) Lean slightly back, don’t hunch over.
-Whichever breast you choose to feed from, that forearm will support your baby.
+Whichever breast you choose to feed on, that forearm will support your baby.
 Position your baby’s front toward your front and have him rest on your arm, perpendicular to your body length.

 - Cross Cradle: (chair) This is very similar to the cradle position, but uses a pillow on your lap to support the baby instead of your arm/forearm, with your hand supporting baby’s head.

-- Football/Clutch: (chair) Also very similar to the cradle position, but for this one, the baby should be under your arm (the same side as the breast you feed from).
+- Football/Clutch: (chair) Also very similar to the cradle position, but for this one, the baby should be under your arm (the same side as the breast you feed on).
 Pillows should support the baby’s weight.

 See our first source (La Leche League) for more complete information on breastfeeding positions.